StevenButtifint/contract-whist-multiplayer-client/README.md

 ### What I Learned

 - Refreshed my knowledge of class programming in python.
-- Refined my utilisaion of static methods and internal class methods.
+- Refined my utilisation of static methods and internal class methods.
 - Improved my frame managment and optimisation skills with Tkinter GUI toolkit.

 [Back To The Top](#contract-whist-multiplayer-client)